trincellshelvin/pet-shop-mockup/README.md

 ## TODOS

+- [ ] Commit after each component (with stories) is completed.
 - [ ] Add additional stories for existing components.
 - [ ] Create stories for components that don't have stories yet.
 (PetCallToAction and PetHeroImage)
-- [ ] Create and about page.
+- [ ] Create an about page.
-- [ ] Create three more components and stories for them.
+- [ ] Create three more components and stories for them for your about page.
 (SecondaryImage, PetAboutText, and PetCard)
 - [ ] Add PropTypes for the props of all components so storybook can find them.

 ## Mockup Figma